 Entre Solutions II installed the units and, without any adjustments, the voice channel worked right away.
 Operators of ESRN saw an immediate improvement in audio quality.
 There were no more equipment lockups, failures, or downtime.
 Channels are now uncompressed 64K with no loss of packets or speech, and pass all status tones.
 In short, the TC3846-6 flat out works.

-Two months after the initial call to TC, the JumboSwitch TC3846-6 Solutions was fully integrated into the OSPF microwave network for ESRN.
+Two months after the initial call to TC, the JumboSwitch TC3846-6 solution was fully integrated into the OSPF microwave network for ESRN.
 After just a few programming adjustments for PDV on the longer paths, everything worked.
 A few locations traverse up to five hops to the dispatch center; all without loss of quality or issues.
 The ESRN JumboSwitch Network consists of 12 standalone units at the towers and two rackmount units, a 1U and 4U, at Central Dispatch with a mix of 4-wire and 2-wire interface cards (TC3846-6 Analog Radio over IP).

-Since replacing the analog conversion equipment 2 years ago with TC JumboSwitch cards, there has been no downtime or frustrations.
-East Shore Radio Network has eliminated its leased lines.
-That means $7500 per month in fees are gone and available for use elsewhere.
-By keeping the radios in place, Entre Solutions II ensured minimal downtime and training needed in the switchover.
+Since replacing the analog conversion equipment two years ago with TC JumboSwitch cards, there has been zero downtime and no frustrations.
+East Shore Radio Network has eliminated its leased lines, making $7500/month in fees available for use elsewhere.
+By keeping the radios in place, Entre Solutions II ensured minimal downtime and required little training in the switchover.
 Most importantly, lock-ups, cold boots, and ten-minute communications downtimes are no longer a concern for emergency personnel.